Brown Butter Rice Crispy Treats

-Simply, the BEST!
-Nutty, toasted, silky, crunchy browned butter and vanilla bean kicks up the standard rice crispy treat.
-Oh and a sprinkle of flaky sea salt on top…superb!
-I’m a total sucker for a rice crispy treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.
+These are not your average Rice Crispy Treats with rich, nutty browned butter, real vanilla bean and topped with flaky sea salt!
+I’m a total sucker for a rice krispie treat, it tends to be my go-to dessert when I need to make a lot in a short amount of time, they are always a hit and are pretty darn allergy tolerant.

-I first heard about these from a friend who introduced me to this beautiful cookbook by Joanne Chang from Flour Bakery in Boston.
-We’re heading back to Boston later this summer, I so hope we can stop by one of her locations and sample some of her deliciousness!
+I first heard about these browned butter rice crispy treats from a friend who introduced me to this beautiful cookbook by Joanne Chang from Flour Bakery in Boston.

 I’ve modified it slightly, especially since Vanilla Beans have sky-rocketed in price, but the taste and flavors are still amazing.

-I also like to open my marshmallows and measure out my rice cereal so they are ready to go once the butter is ready.
+I open my marshmallows and measure out my rice cereal so they are ready to go once the butter is ready.

-Start with cold, unsalted butter in a large saucepan (large enough to contain your rice cereal).
+Start with cold, unsalted butter in a large pot (large enough to contain your rice cereal).
 Heat over low heat until melted, occasionally give the pot a stir or a swirl.
-Once melted, add your vanilla bean or vanilla bean paste.
+Once melted, add scrapings from a vanilla bean or vanilla bean paste.

 The butter will start to bubble, rapidly, sounding a bit like a babbling brook.
 Be patient, the entire browning process will take about 5 minutes.

-It’ll start foaming up more, with a softer, gentler almost “popping” kind of sound, shortly after it foams up you should start seeing it turn brown, the milk solids will become a dark caramel brown.
+It’ll start foaming up, with a softer, gentler almost “popping” kind of sound, shortly after it foams up you should start seeing it turn brown, the milk solids will become a dark caramel brown.

-Stir until they are a beautiful, melty soup and all of the vanilla beans and browned beats are equally throughout the marshmallow mixture.
+Stir until they are a beautiful, melty glop with all the ingredients mixed throughout the marshmallow mixture.

 Once all of the marshmallows are completely melted and incorporated, remove from heat and pour in your rice cereal.